 and you start talking to yourself

-and you shout to somebody who doesn’t answer
+and you shout to somebody who doesn’t

 and you think about the emptiness